JOHN HORRIGAN

 "THE WORCESTER TORNADO"

-Description: It was a stifling Spring day on June 9th, 1953, when a merciless black funnel of wind touched down at 4:30 PM in Central Massachusetts and cut a swath of destruction 40 miles long from Barre to Southborough, ripping out the heart of Worcester, Massachusetts.
-By the time it recoiled back into the sky at 6 PM, it was the most powerful and destructive tornado ever to strike New England: 94 dead, 1,300 injured and 15,000 homeless.
-4,000 buildings were damaged in Worcester alone by this F5 tornado that had peak winds with a velocity of 327 MPH.
+Description: It was a stifling Spring day on June 9th, 1953, when a merciless black funnel of wind touched down at 4:30 PM in Central Massachusetts and cut a swath of destruction 40 miles long from Barre to Southborough.
+It ripped out the heart of Worcester, Massachusetts.
+By the time it recoiled back into the sky at 6 PM, it was the most powerful and destructive tornado ever to strike New England, leaving 94 dead, 1,300 injured and 15,000 homeless.
+4,000 buildings were damaged in Worcester alone by this F5 tornado that had peak winds with an estimated velocity of 327 MPH.

-Join New England folklorist John Horrigan as he gives a moment-by-moment slide show and account of this twister, and also talks about other twister in Massachusetts that day and other famous New England Tornadoes including "John Winthrop's Sudden Gust" of July 5th, 1643; The Great Middlesex Tornado of August 22nd, 1851; The Fitchburg Cyclone of July 17th, 1924; The $60,000 Cyclone of August 16th, 1938; The Truck Stop Tornado of August 28th, 1973; The Bradley Airport Tornado of October 3rd, 1979 and the Rhode Island Triple Twisters of August 7th and 8th, 1986.
+Join New England folklorist John Horrigan as he gives a moment-by-moment slide show and account of this twister the relatively unknown second twister that touched down an hour later.
+He'll also provide a chronology of other famous New England Tornadoes, including "John Winthrop's Sudden Gust" of July 5th, 1643; The Great Middlesex Tornado of August 22nd, 1851; The Fitchburg Cyclone of July 17th, 1924; The $60,000 Cyclone of August 16th, 1938; The Truck Stop Tornado of August 28th, 1973; The Bradley Airport Tornado of October 3rd, 1979 and the Rhode Island Triple Twisters of August 7th and 8th, 1986.

 CLICK HERE FOR MORE DETAILS ABOUT THE WORCESTER TORNADO